helsingborg-stad/notification-helsingborg-io/README.md

 ## Development

-1. Clone repository.
+1. Clone repository
-2. Install dependencies with npm install.
+2. Install dependencies with npm install
-3. Add certificate files (.cert / .key) to assets/certificates.
+3. Add certificate files (.cert / .key) to assets/certificates
-4. Create .env-file in the root folder with these properties:
+4. Create .env-file in the root folder with these properties

-⋅⋅⋅PORT=3000 (or any other port you prefer)⋅⋅ ⋅⋅⋅SERVER_KEY='./assets/certificates/server.key'..
+   PORT=3000 (or any other port you prefer)
-⋅⋅⋅SERVER_CERT='./assets/certificates/server.cert'
+   SERVER_KEY='./assets/certificates/server.key'
+   SERVER_CERT='./assets/certificates/server.cert'

 5. Run project with npm start.

 ### Tests